fern4lvarez/go-metainspector/README.md

 ### CLI
 You can use the go-metainspector as a command line tool.
-*Note:* Once you have installed the package, you might want to set an alias for the CLI: add `alias ranking=go-metainspector` or similar to your appropiated dotfile.
+*Note:* Once you have installed the package, you might want to set an alias for the CLI: add `alias metainspect=go-metainspector` or similar to your appropiated dotfile.

 Simple to use!